EPKINLY- epcoritamab-bysp injection, solution

 EPKINLY can cause serious side effects, including:

 • Cytokine Release Syndrome (CRS).
-CRS is common during treatment with EPKINLY and can also be serious or life-threatening.
+CRS is common during treatment with EPKINLY and can also be serious or lead to death.
 Tell your healthcare provider or get medical help right away if you develop any signs or symptoms of CRS, including:

 • fever of 100.4°F (38°C) or higher